 8. Migrate your existing LMS data and information

+Data migration is next in your LMS implementation checklist.
 If you already have an LMS in place, then you will need to migrate the data to your new LMS.
-This must be done in a particular order, so you’ll want to involve both the IT techs from your organization and those from the LMS vendor, in order to ensure that it goes as smoothly as possible.
-In many cases, you’ll only want to move the LMS data that you absolutely need.
-Don’t forget to also migrate your user information and profiles, courseware, the course data, and transcript data.
+For this, you’ll want to involve your IT team and the LMS vendor, to ensure the migration goes smoothly.
+Don’t forget to migrate user information and profiles, courseware, course data, and transcript data.

-As you unroll your new LMS, you should plan on there being a bit of a “learning curve”.
-There are going to be some nuances of the system that you are going to need to become familiar with, just as there are going to be a few hiccups along the way.
-Therefore, don’t waste valuable time getting absolutely everything ready beforehand.
-Keep your initial LMS implementation as simple as possible, and then add on to it as you slowly but surely get used to the new system.
+As you unroll your new LMS, you should leave room for the inevitable learning curve.
+There are going to be some nuances of the system you won’t be familiar with, just as there are going to be a few hiccups along the way.
+Don’t waste valuable time getting absolutely everything ready beforehand.
+Keep your LMS implementation project plan as simple as possible.
+You can add to it as you get used to the new system.

 10. Don’t forget to test your new LMS before it goes live